ent/ent/doc/website/blog/tbd-announcing-versioned-migrations.md

 ### Workflow

-Using versioned migrations is especially useful, if you have to execute advanced SQL statements, need to create data dependant migration steps or need to ship some seeding data with a change.
+Using versioned migrations is especially useful if you have to execute advanced SQL statements, need to create data dependent migration steps, or need to ship some seeding data with a change.
 To show an example of the latter, we create a new migration, that adds a Group schema and an admin user in the database.
-We do it in two steps:
+We will do this in two steps:

 1. Add a Group schema and an edge to the User
 2. Create an admin Group, an admin User and the connection between them